AmirHHasani/irap-vida-fsi-audit/README.md

 ## Data Availability

-The source datasets used in this project are provided by the International Road Assessment Programme (iRAP) and are available from https://www.irap.org/.
-Access to original/raw iRAP datasets is subject to iRAP's data‑sharing policy and requires their permission.
-To request access, contact iRAP via their website and include your affiliation, intended use, and whether you require raw or processed data.
+The source datasets used in this project are provided by the International Road Assessment Programme (iRAP) and are available from [https://www.irap.org/](https://vida.irap.org/en-gb/home).

-Where iRAP has granted permission, aggregated or processed datasets produced for this study are included in this repository.
-When using iRAP data please cite and acknowledge iRAP (for example: International Road Assessment Programme (iRAP), [dataset name], accessed via https://www.irap.org/) and follow any licensing or acknowledgement guidance provided by iRAP.

 ## Citation